ComputeCanada/wheels_builder/README.md

 -------------------------------------------------------------------------------
 ### `wheel_architecture.sh`

-Analyzes the content of the wheel and makes some prediction into which subtree of our wheelhouse the wheel needs to be placed.
+Analyzes the content of the wheel and makes some prediction into which sub-directory of our wheelhouse the wheel needs to be placed.

 ```